tldr-pages/tldr/pages/common/fakedata.md

 `fakedata --limit {{n}} {{generator}}`

-- Generate data using a custom output template (capitalize the first letter of generators):
+- Generate data using a custom output template (the first letter of generator names must be capitalized):

 `echo "value: {{Generator}}" | fakedata`